 Since 1985, Dr. Vanston has been the director and principal author of

 requirements to the impact of wireless communications.
-The flagship TFI/TTFG
+TFI's flagship

 publication, Transforming the Local

-Dr. Vanston is a popular speaker on the future of telecommunications and its significance to organizations and people.
+Dr. Vanston is a popular speaker on the future of telecommunications and on forecasting methods.
 Some of the prestigious programs he has spoken at include the IIR Telecom Market Forecasting in England, Broadband Tax Institute Conference, iHollywood's Triple Play: Voice, Video, Data, Wichita Program for Appraisal for Ad Valorem Taxation, International Communications Forecasting Conference, and the Society of Depreciation Professionals Conference.
-Dr. Vanston directs TFI’s popular TFI Communications Technology Asset Valuation Conference and TFI Technology Forecasting for Valuation Seminar—both now in their 9th year—for the communications industry.
-He was honored as Outstanding Speaker of the Year by attendees of the 11th Annual International Communications Forecasting Conference.
+Dr. Vanston directs TFI’s popular TFI Communications Technology Asset Valuation Conference and TFI Technology Forecasting for Valuation Seminar—both now in their 11th year—for the communications industry.
+He was honored as Outstanding Speaker of the Year by attendees of the Annual International Communications Forecasting Conference.